Oral mucosa tissue engineering: Full-thickness tissue engineered oral mucosa

 To obtain the best results, the type and origin of the fibroblasts and keratinocytes used in oral mucosa tissue engineering are important factors to hold into account.
 Fibroblasts are usually taken from the dermis of the skin or oral mucosa.
 Kertinocytes can be isolated from different areas of the oral cavity (such as the palate or gingiva).
 It is important that the fibroblasts and keratinocytes are used in the earliest stage possible as the function of these cells decreases with time.
 The transplanted keratinocytes and fibroblasts should adapt to their new environment and adopt their function.
 There is a risk of losing the transplanted tissue if the cells do not adapt properly.
 This adaptation goes more smoothly when the donor tissue cells resemble the cells of the native tissue.

 Scaffolds

 A scaffold or matrix serves as a temporary supporting structure (extracellular matrix), the initial architecture, on which the cells can grow three-dimensionally into the desired tissue.
 A scaffold must provide the environment needed for cellular growth and differentiation; it must provide the strength to withstand mechanical stress and guide their growth.
 Moreover, scaffolds should be biodegradable and degrade at the same rate as the tissue regenerates to be optimally replaced by the host tissue.
-There are numerous scaffolds to choose from and when choosing a scaffold biocompatibiltiy, porosity and stability should also be held into account.
+There are numerous scaffolds to choose from and when choosing a scaffold biocompatibility, porosity and stability should also be held into account.
 Available scaffolds for oral mucosa tissue engineering are: